MLChain/MLChain/api/README.md

 4. Create environment.

-   Dify API service uses [Poetry](https://python-poetry.org/docs/) to manage dependencies.
+   Mlchain API service uses [Poetry](https://python-poetry.org/docs/) to manage dependencies.
 You can execute `poetry shell` to activate the environment.

 5. Install dependencies